 When you arrive at It Takes A Village Rescue, our adoption team has been briefed on your lifestyle and everyone in it.
 Our team knows all of the It Takes A Village Rescue candidates and will work with you one-on-one to find the best fit.
 Come prepared to take "test drive walks" with candidates.
 Our team will carefully introduce candidates to your children and other pets to observe interaction to find the responsible lifetime match.
 It Takes A Village Rescue has multiple off leash play areas to fully test all candidates to help you find the next love of your life.

 Every dog adopted from It Takes A Village Rescue will come with records of sterility, vaccinations, microchip registration form and a martingale collar with It Takes A Village Rescue ID tag.
-Here are the basics you will need to have on hand for your newly adopted Dog.
+Here are the basics you will need to have on hand for your newly adopted Animal.

-Only buy quality Dog food from a pet food store (or Costco) never from a grocery store.
-With so many great pet stores offering a wide variety of top quality food, it's really your choice, and what you new Dog will eat.
+Only buy quality Animal food from a pet food store (or Costco) never from a grocery store.
+With so many great pet stores offering a wide variety of top quality food, it's really your choice, and what you new Animal will eat.
 Sometimes in the beginning it might be trial and error so perhaps small bags to start with until your find the right one.
 Some good brands include Zignature, Merrick, Wellness, Royal Canine, Taste of The Wild and Kirkland brand from Costco.

 It Takes A Village Rescue will help select the best candidate to fit your life and all in it.
-If your home includes other Dogs, cats or kids of any age it is best to be prepared to follow integration guidelines to ensure the best chance for full integration and a happy life together.
+If your home includes other Animals, cats or kids of any age it is best to be prepared to follow integration guidelines to ensure the best chance for full integration and a happy life together.
 It can sometimes take time and effort, but the end results are unconditional love for a lifetime.
 GO SLOW, TAKE TIME.
 Knowing what steps to follow and more importantly what NOT to do will help everyone.
 Click appropriate links for successful integration tips that apply to you.
 Be prepared by educating yourself on what will work.

-We are fortunate to have adopters come from all corners of California and surrounding states to work with our team to adopt the perfect Dog for them.
+We are fortunate to have adopters come from all corners of California and surrounding states to work with our team to adopt the perfect Animal for them.
 No matter where you live, our policy is that all parties (human and pets) must come to meet adoption candidates in person.
 This is the only way to observe the interaction and ensure a responsible lifetime match.
 If you, and all in your home are up for a trip to It Takes A Village Rescue we welcome your application.
 Should the adoption not be for life, the dog must be returned to our facility.
 Out of town adoptions are fine as long as you travel to us to adopt and commit to return if need be.

 Please sign up for our newsletter for dog related tips and tricks and to get updates on our dogs & events!